-- Blurred vision (including intermittent loss of vision in one or both eyes, which may have resolved upon arrival of EMS) - Difficulty speaking - Numbness or weakness (often one side only) - Sudden onset of dizziness or loss of balance - Severe, unexplained headache - Position patient with head elevated at 30 degrees. - Check blood glucose level; if less than 70 mg/dL, treat per Hypoglycemia protocol.
+- Blurred vision (including intermittent loss of vision in one or both eyes, which may have resolved upon arrival of EMS)

+- Difficulty speaking

+- Numbness or weakness (often one side only)

+- Sudden onset of dizziness or loss of balance

+- Severe, unexplained headache
-- Pediatrics: for patients who have not reached their 18th birthday, administer oxygen 2-6 lpm via nasal cannula, unless the patient is hypoxic or in respiratory distress. - Perform Cincinnati Prehospital Stroke Scale (any abnormality is positive for stroke): - Facial droop have patient smile or show teeth - Normal both sides of face move equally - Abnormal one side of the face does not move as well as the other side - Arm drift patient closes eves and holds both arms straight out for 10 seconds - Normal both arms move the same or both arms do not move at all - Abnormal one arm does not move or one arm drifts down compared with other - Speech abnormal have the patient say "you can't teach an old dog new tricks" - Normal patient uses correct words with no slurring - Abnormal patient slurs words, uses wrong words, or is unable to speak - Perform Posterior Cerebellar Assessment (any abnormality is positive for stroke): - Balance: patient complains of sudden onset of loss of balance or dizziness - Eyes: patient has sudden vision loss (including intermittent loss of or blurred vision) - If either the Cincinnati Prehospital Stroke Scale or Posterior Cerebellar Assessment is positive, then calculate the suspected stroke patient's Los Angeles Motor Scale (LAMS) score: - Facial droop - Absent 0 - Present 1 - Arm drift - Absent - 0 Drifts down 1 - 2 Falls rapidly - Grip strength - Normal - 0 Weak grip 1 - No grip l.14 Stroke - Adult & Pediatric (continued) Pediatric 4.14 Plats appropriate stroke center within 22 hours from when patient was last known well: LAMS score 0-3: transport the patient to the closest Designated Acute Stroke Ready, Primary, or Comprehensive Stroke Center.
-LAMS score of 4 or greater: transport the patient to the closest Comprehensive Stroke Center or thrombectomy-capable Primary Stroke Center.
-If the patient cannot be delivered to an appropriate center within 30 minutes, go to the closest Designated Acute Stroke Ready or Primary Stroke Center.
-For suspected stroke patients greater than 30 minutes from any stroke center: transport patient to the closest hospital or request aviation if there would be a time savings.
-For pediatric suspected stroke patients (have not reached their 18th birthday): consult with a local base station and pediatric base station to arrange transport to a Pediatric Trauma Center.
-For all suspected stroke patients within 22 hours of last known well time, notify the receiving stroke center or hospital as soon as possible.
-During the notification, the clinician shall use the verbiage, "Priority 1, Stroke Alert patient with a last known well time of XX:XX" as the universal method of notifying the facility that the patient meets the stroke inclusion criteria.
-Hospital base station shall ensure that receiving physician is aware of the incoming stroke patient. edical: Stroke - Adult & Pediatric 4.14 ALS • Establish IV access, preferably on the unaffected side of the body • Obtain blood sample using a closed system • If blood glucose is less than 70 mg/dL, treat per Hypoglycemia protocol Medical: S • Obtain medical consultation if the patient is hypotensive or if the clinician has questions regarding patient management or destination. • Do not treat hypertension in the field.
-Clinical Pearls While strokes during pregnancy or shortly after giving birth are rare, there has been a significant rise reported in the literature.
-Mothers-to-be and postpartum mothers have an increased risk.
-Strokes are less common in children than in adult patients.
-However, children with the following conditions have a higher risk of stroke: congenital heart defects, brain injury sickle cell disease.

-Obtain and document a telephone number for one or more individuals who have knowledge of the patient's presenting symptoms, last known well time, and medical history.
+- Position patient with head elevated at 30 degrees. - Check blood glucose level; if less than 70 mg/dL, treat per Hypoglycemia protocol. - Perform Cincinnati Prehospital Stroke Scale (any abnormality is positive for stroke): - Facial droop have patient smile or show teeth - ♦ Normal both sides of face move equally - ◆ Abnormal one side of the face does not move as well as the other side - Arm drift patient closes eyes and holds both arms straight out for 10 seconds - ♦ Normal both arms move the same or both arms do not move at all - ◆ Abnormal one arm does not move or one arm drifts down compared with other - Speech abnormal have the patient say "you can't teach an old dog new tricks" - ♦ Normal patient uses correct words with no slurring - ◆ Abnormal patient slurs words, uses wrong words, or is unable to speak - Perform Posterior Cerebellar Assessment (any abnormality is positive for stroke): - Balance: patient complains of sudden onset of loss of balance or dizziness - ◆ Eyes: patient has sudden vision loss (including intermittent loss of or blurred vision) - If either the Cincinnati Prehospital Stroke Scale or Posterior Cerebellar Assessment is positive, then calculate the suspected stroke patient's Los Angeles Motor Scale (LAMS) score: - Facial droop - ♦ Absent 0♦ Present 1 - Arm drift - ◆ Absent 0◆ Drifts down 1◆ Falls rapidly 2 - Grip strength - Normal 0Weak grip 1No grip 2 - Obtain and document a telephone number for one or more individuals who have knowledge of the patient's presenting symptoms, last known well time, and medical history.
 Communicate this information to receiving hospital staff.